pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 associated with a Reader, so the empty `ReaderConfig` is just a place holder as Pravega evolves to include configuration items on Readers.

 Note that you cannot create the same Reader multiple times.
-Basically overtime you can call `createReader()` and it tries to add the Reader to the Reader Group.
-If the Reader Group already contains a Reader with that name, an exception is thrown.
+That is, an application may call `createReader()` to add new Readers to the Reader Group.
+But if the Reader Group already contains a Reader with that name, an exception is thrown.

 After creating an `EventStreamReader`, we can use it to read Events from the stream.
 The `readNextEvent()` operation returns the next Event available on the Stream, or if there is no such Event, blocks for a specified time.
 After the expiry of the timeout period, if no Event is available for reading, then _Null_ is returned.
 The null check (`EventRead<String> event = null`) is used to avoid printing out a spurious _Null_ event message to the console and also used to terminate the loop.
 Note that the Event itself is wrapped in an `EventRead` object.

-It is worth noting that `readNextEvent()` may throw an exception and this exception would be handled in cases where the Readers in the Reader Group need to reset to a checkpoint or the Reader Group itself has been altered and the set of Streams being read has been therefore changed.
+It is worth noting that `readNextEvent()` may throw an exception and this exception would be handled in cases where the Readers in the Reader Group need to reset to a Checkpoint or the Reader Group itself has been altered and the set of Streams being read has been therefore changed.

 Thus, the simple `HelloWorldReader` loops, reading Events from a Stream until there are no more Events, and then the application terminates.

 # Experimental Batch Reader

-`BatchClient` is used for applications that requires batch reads of historical stream data.
+`BatchClient` is used for applications that require parallel, unordered reads of historical stream data.
 Using the Batch Reader all the segments in a Stream can be listed and read from.
 Hence, the Events for a given Routing Key which can reside on multiple segments are not read in order.

 Obviously this API is not for every application, the main advantage is that it allows for low level integration with batch processing frameworks such as `MapReduce`.